designswarm/madenearyou/README.md

 	$ heroku run python manage.py createsuperuser

 **AND** don't forget to run that `migrate` command whenever pushing code with new migrations to Heroku!

+For the Recaptcha on the Add Producer form to work, [sign up](https://www.google.com/recaptcha/intro/index.html), add a key, and add then:

+	$ heroku config:set RECAPTCHA_PUBLIC_KEY=YOUR-KEY
+	$ heroku config:set RECAPTCHA_PRIVATE_KEY=YOUR-PRIVATE-KEY

 ### Media files